Ujjalt/ujjaltimshina/_teaching/2018-spring-teaching-6.md

-After having taken on larger course-management and Lead TA responsibilities in previous semesters, it feels refreshing to return to the core experience of being a Teaching Assistant—focusing more directly on teaching, interacting with students, and learning from the faculty I work under.
+After having taken on larger course-management and Lead TA responsibilities in previous semesters, it feels refreshing to return to the core experience of being a Teaching Assistant—focusing more directly on teaching, interacting with students, and learning from the faculty I always love work under because I learn a lot.
 </p>
 </p>